cflood2/Capstone-National-Security-Threats-with-Homegenous-Software-Adoption/README.md

 # **Executive Summary:**
 &nbsp; Modern infrastructure enables adversaries to disrupt organizations with cyber attacks.
 This problem is amplified when a single company dominates specific industries or services, such as banking, healthcare, or food production.
 This paper attempts to create policy recommendations addressing cybersecurity risks associated with this issue.
 For example, disruptions to food suppliers would cause widespread food insecurity.
-If National Poultry Corporation produces 75% of domestic poultry products, a cyber attack targeting them would cause starvation conditions for large numbers of people.
+If Big Poultry Corporation produces 75% of domestic poultry products, a cyber attack targeting them would cause starvation conditions for large numbers of people.
 <br/>
 &nbsp; The risk to National Security&mdash;and stability, for that matter&mdash;is clear.
 Addressing this new risk is important when the Federal Trade Commission examines mergers and acquisitions (M&A) between large companies in addition to companies accounting for this risk in the decision-making process.
 <br/>
-&nbsp; This paper will assess past incidents and use analogous examples to create evidence for use in a NIST (National Institute of Standards and Technology) CSWP Cybersecurity White Paper.)
+&nbsp; This paper will assess past incidents and use analogous examples to create evidence for use in a NIST (National Institute of Standards and Technology) CSWP (Cybersecurity White Paper.)
 This paper will also propose addendums to the Sherman Act, the Federal Trade Commission Act, or Clayton Act for use by the USFG (United States Federal Government.)

 ### Objectives:
 - Investigate CrowdStrike incident
 - Investiagte on SolarWinds incident
-- Investiagte study on Ukraine cyber war
+- Investiagte Ukraine cyber war telecom attack
-- Investigate study on EPIC
 - Investigate JBS indident
+- Hytpothesize attck on EPIC (Healthcare software)
 - Create and/or simulate the reach of an incident using NetLogo
 - Address supply chain management concerns